Find Affordable College Courses

 Easton, MA

-Stonehill College did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Stonehill College did quite well on this year’s most popular schools for astronomy and astrophysics students working on their bachelor’s degree.
 Located in the suburb of Easton, Stonehill is a private not-for-profit college with a small student population.

 Of the 4 students majoring in astronomy at Stonehill, 50% are male and 50% are female.